Fluorescence intensity decay shape microscopy

-Within the scientific study of a molecule's color, Fluorescence intensity decay shape microscopy (FIDSAM) is a fluorescence microscopy technique, which utilizes the time evolution of fluorescence emission after a pulsed excitation to analyse the decay statistics of an excited chromophore.
+Within the scientific study of a molecule's color, Fluorescence intensity decay shape microscopy (FIDSAM) is a fluorescence microscope technique, which utilizes the time evolution of fluorescence emission after a pulsed excitation to analyse the decay statistics of an excited chromophore.
 The main application of FIDSAM is the discrimination of unspecific autofluorescent background signal from the target signal of a dedicated chromophore.

 Principle

 The FIDSAM method analyses the number of different molecules contributing to a measured fluorescence signal.
 Assuming a pure fluorescent dye solution in an isotropic surrounding, the individual emitters are indistinguishable.
 Accordingly, they obey the same fluorescence emission statistics and the time evolution of the fluorescence emission after a pulsed excitation can be described by a monoexponential decay function according to:

 with $A$ = the initial fluorescence intensity after the excitation and $\tau$ = the decay constant (fluorescence lifetime).

 In contrast, autofluorescent background consists of a multitude of individual emitters, which obey individual emission statistics.
 Accordingly, the time evolution samples a summation of numerous individual decay statistics and can be written as: